 Emerald ID: E1096 – Weight: 1.05 Carats – Origin: Zambia

 While morganite comes in a dizzying array of pinks, it does not typically have high color saturation and often looks washed out.
 Even highly saturated larger pieces at auction at Sotheby’s are a pastel pink instead of a more vivid color.
-Experts will tell you that the best examples of this gem come from Madagascar, though exceptional pieces from other locations like Brazil are very possible (if improbable).
+Experts will tell you that the best examples of this gem come from Madagascar, though exceptional pieces from other locations like Brazil are possible (if improbable).

 Unlike red beryl that only grows to a fraction of a carat (around 0.2 carats), morganite can reach sizes of 100s of carats.
 Despite the large carat weight, finding deeply saturated pieces is a problem.
-Abundance of carat weight does mean that gem cutters are more likely to give the gem an ideal cut.
+An abundance of carat weight does mean that gem cutters are more likely to give the gem an ideal cut.

 Type I – Eye-Clean